ry4ngch/React-Boilerplates/README.md

 - Integration with Bootstrap for UI components (installed via npm)
 - A custom component built with customs classes (see salient folder in utils)
 - A sample single-page app (SPA) structure
-- This version is ideal if you're looking for a quick start with a responsive layout and a basic page structure that includes common UI elements like a navbar, dropdown, timeline, breadcrumb, button, card, modal, pagination, tab, table, timeline and treeview.
+- This version is ideal if you're looking for a quick start with a responsive layout and a basic page structure that includes common UI elements like a navbar, dropdown, timeline, breadcrumb, button, card, modal, pagination, tab, table, timeline, list and treeview.

 ### 3. `react_bootstrap` - React with Bootstrap

 - Integration with Bootstrap version 5 for UI components (installed via npm)
 - Navbar using Bootstrap Offcanvas design

-> **Note:**
+> [!NOTE]
 > Bootstrap 5 currently has some issues with the latest SASS implementation, webpack has been configured to ignore the @import warnings.